 Draw inspiration from your house as a whole, and maybe even the location of the house.
-Use colors you can find out in the nature surrounding your home or use colors that you can find elsewhere in your home.
+Use colours you can find out in the nature surrounding your home or use shades that you can find elsewhere in your home.
 This not only helps create a comprehensive look but can make your kitchen design appear more natural and free, however meticulously thought-out the paint might have been.

 Be Bold With Patterns

-You can also use the tile as a translation, bridging the darker and lighter colors.
-This works especially well if, for example, your cabinets, hardware, and countertops are of a darker color while your walls are a brighter color.
+You can also use the tile as a translation, bridging the darker and lighter colours.
+This works especially well if, for example, your cabinets, hardware, and countertops are of a darker colour while your walls are a brighter shade.
 You don’t need the tile, as the contrast on their own will work just fine, but, again, tile is a great way to add character to your kitchen.